johnston9/Testing-Shot-Caller/TESTING.md

   2. The Create Day form displays with the Day and date showing e.g. Day "2 - 2 - 06 Jan 2026". <br>
   3. Input any amount of data, e.g. Unit Call 6 AM and submit".<br>
-  4. The Callsheet is created, a success message displays and the Schedule Day opens now with a "View Callsheet" tab instead of a "Create callsheet" one.
+  4. The Callsheet is created, a success message displays and the Schedule Day opens now with a "View Callsheet" tab instead of a "Create Callsheet" one.
   5. Click on the tab to open the Callsheet, Day "2 - 06 Jan 2026" with the correct data displaying, e.g. Unit Call 6 AM.<br>
   6. It will also display Company/Crew details if added and the Schedule and Advanced Schedule.